header-logo header-logo

 Just defence

-In his early twenties Lilburne was brought before the Star Chamber accused of sending “factious and seditious libels out of into ”.
+In his early twenties Lilburne was brought before the Star Chamber accused of sending “factious and seditious libels out of Holland into England”.
 When questioned he refused to answer, saying: “I know it is warrantable by the law of God, and I think by the law of the land, that I may stand on my just defence, and not answer your interrogatories, and that my accusers ought to be brought face to face, to justify what they accuse me of.”

 He was whipped and pilloried but his claims to the right of silence and to hear and challenge the evidence against him were a dramatic challenge to an oppressive judicial process.
 In 1641 he was vindicated by the House of Commons which resolved that the “sentence of the Star Chamber given against John Lilburne is illegal and against the liberty of the subject: and also bloody, cruel, barbarous, and tyrannical”.
 Later, however, he accused the commons of reviving the practices of the Star Chamber when he was arrested for publishing pamphlets advocating religious toleration and attacking suppression of dissent.
 Again he refused to answer incriminating questions, condemned the secrecy of the proceedings, and cited the authority of Magna Carta.